irishgordo/harvester-wiki/Using-Seeder-to-Provision-VM‐based-Harvester-Clusters.md

 helm upgrade --install harvester-seeder harvester/harvester-seeder --set=embeddedMode=false --namespace=seeder-system --create-namespace
 ```

-Besides the Seeder itself, we also need Tinkerbell Boots & Rufio.
-They're required for Seeder to provision Harvester clusters.
+Besides the Seeder itself, we also need Tinkerbell Boots.
+It's required for Seeder to provision Harvester clusters.

 Note: We need a custom-built boots container image for Harvester provisioning to work.
 Hopefully, this will no longer be required in the future.